1. Help Center

 • Average word count – the average word account across editions

-Finally, you’ll see your top performing editions and links.
-Looking at commonalities across your top performing editions may give you insights in what best resonances with your audience and help you write more effective newsletters.
+You can also see your top performing editions and links.
+Looking at commonalities across your top performing editions may give you insights in what works best and help you to write more effective editions.

 FAQs